RENCI-NRIG/x-cite/theme2/SF100/slides.md

 - Names that begin with "." are "hidden".
   - Omitted from directory listing when you do `ls`.

+- `.` and `..` are special directory names.
+  - `.` stands for the current directory.
+  - `..` stands for the directory above the current directory.

+## More fun facts about file names

 - File and directory names are case sensitive.
   - (Depends on filesystem, but that is a detail.)
 - Better to avoid spaces in file names, because they are a hassle.